localstack-samples/localstack-snowflake-samples/airflow-dbt-transformation/README.md

 Once the Airflow environment has spun up, and the DAG has been successfully deployed, you should be able to access the Airflow UI under http://localhost.localstack.cloud:4510/home
 (Note that the port number may be different - make sure to copy the `WebserverUrl` from the output further above.)
+You can use `localstack`/`localstack` as the username/password to log into the Airflow UI.

 You can now trigger a DAG run from the UI.
 If all goes well, the DAG execution result should look something similar to this: